Beside the Mountain

 Can you use quick oats in oatmeal cookies?

-You can use quick-cooking oats in oatmeal cookies however it changes the chewy texture.
+You can use quick-cooking oats in oatmeal cookies; however, it changes the chewy texture.
 If you use quick oats, be sure not to overmix the cookie dough.

 How do you make a flax egg?

 To make a flax egg, use 1 tablespoon of ground flaxseed and mix it with 3 tablespoons of room-temperature water.
 Let it sit for 5 minutes until it becomes a gel-like egg mixture.
-You must use ground flaxseeds, whole flaxseeds will not work the same.
+You must use ground flaxseeds; whole flaxseeds will not work the same.
 Ground chia seeds can also be used with the same ratios to make an egg substitute.

 Are rolled oats and old-fashioned oats the same thing?

-Yes, rolled oats are also called old fashioned oats, they are both oat groats that have been flattened.
+Yes, rolled oats are also called old-fashioned oats; they are both oat groats that have been flattened.
 Rolled oats and old-fashioned oats can be used interchangeably.

 What can you use as egg substitutes in cookies?

-In cookies when you are baking without eggs you can substitute it with applesauce, banana, flax egg or chia egg.
+In cookies, when you are baking without eggs, you can substitute it with applesauce, banana, flax egg, or chia egg.
 I have even used mayonnaise instead of eggs.
-It depends on the type of cookie you are making, these substitutes will make different textures.
+It depends on the type of cookie you are making; these substitutes will make different textures.

-For these oatmeal cookies I used a flax egg as it creates a chewy texture.
+For these oatmeal cookies, I used a flax egg as it creates a chewy texture.
 However, in my eggless brownie cookies I use a banana to make it more of a soft brownie texture.
-For the best results follow an eggless cookie recipe or a vegan cookie recipe.
+For the best results, follow an eggless cookie recipe or a vegan cookie recipe.

 Toddler hand reaching chocolate chip oatmeal cookie with no eggs on a cooling rack.

-Perfect Whole-Wheat Chocolate Chip Cookies
+Honey Chocolate Chip Cookies

 Oatmeal chocolate chip and raisin cookies cooling on a cookie rack with melted chocoalate.